smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 When using the same noun twice in a row, for the second command you can replace the noun with "it".
 This even works

 For example:
-- shoot horse = shoot arrow at unicorn
+- shoot horse
-- bridle it = bridle horse
+- bridle it
-- ride it = ride horse
+- ride it

 This still works with a nounless command used before the second command.
 For example:
 - put board